 \begin{proof} Each vertex in this layer has total degree $\fr{2}{\eps}+1$ and will always have at least $\fr{1}{\eps}$ frozen neighbors of every color, which is enough to play an uncertain best response no matter what the current color is. \end{proof}

-It is our careful construction of the initializer to get to this point combined with \cref{freely-change} that is the key observation needed to improve the bound in \cite{Balcan-2011}.
-We now finish the construction.
+Our careful construction of the initializer and \cref{freely-change} are the key observations needed to improve the bound in \citet{Balcan-2011}.
+We will now finish the construction.
 Note that the $K_{\fr{2}{\eps}, \fr{2}{\eps}}$ produced at the end of the secondary set is a starting point from which we can perform the \emph{boosting operations} as defined above.
-Here we add a layer of $\fr{2}{\eps} + 1$ vertices to form an initial $K_{\fr{2}{\eps}, \fr{2}{\eps} + 1}$ and then initialize $m$ to be $\fr{2}{\eps} + 1$.
-Starting from this layer, layers will increase in size by a constant multiplicative factor of $1 + \fr{\eps}{2}$ until we reach $c \cd \eps n$ vertices in the last layer for some small constant $c$ to be set later.
-The total number of vertices used in the boosting operations is $\Theta\bp{\fr{c \cd \eps n}{1 - \fr{1}{1 + \fr{\eps}{2}}}} = \Theta(cn)$.
-Combined with the number of vertices $O\bp{\fr{1}{\eps^2} \log \fr{1}{\eps}}$ used in the initializer as well as the secondary set, we see that for $\eps = \til{\Omega}\bp{n^{-1/2}}$ and a constant $c$ independent of $\eps$ and $n$ that the total number of vertices used is at most $n$, which means our construction has the right number of vertices.
+Here we add a layer of $\fr{2}{\eps} + 1$ vertices to form an initial $K_{\fr{2}{\eps}, \fr{2}{\eps} + 1}$, and then initialize $m$ to be $\fr{2}{\eps} + 1$.
+Starting from this layer, additional layers will increase in size by a constant multiplicative factor of $1 + \fr{\eps}{2}$ until we reach $c \cd \eps n$ vertices in the last layer for some small constant $c$ to be set later.
+The total number of vertices used in the boosting operations is

+Combined with the number of vertices $O\bp{\fr{1}{\eps^2} \log \fr{1}{\eps}}$ used in the initializer as well as the secondary set, we see that for $\eps = \til{\Omega}(n^{-1/2})$ and a constant $c$ independent of $\eps$ and $n$ that the total number of vertices used is at most $n$, which means our construction has the right number of vertices.